Josiah Barber: Personal life

 Barber married two times.
 First, he married Abigail Gilbert and they had a daughter, Abigail G. Later, he married Sophia Lord and they had four children: Epiphras, Harriet, Sophia L., and Jerusha.
 Barber died in Cleveland.

 Barber was initially interred at the Monroe Street Cemetery.
-He was disinterred in 1882 by his son, Josiah Barber Jr., and moved to Riverside Cemetery in Cleveland.
+He was disinterred in 1882 by his grandson, Josiah Barber, and moved to Riverside Cemetery in Cleveland.
 The younger Barber had co-founded Riverside.